-Toronto, Ontario, Canada
+Niagara on the Lake, Ontario, Canada

-Shares: 199,500 (1) Options: 430,000
+Shares: nil (1) Options: 433,334

-Martin Quick, Director, President and Chief Executive Officer of Khan, has over 45 years of worldwide mining experience in both underground and open pit operations.
-Mr. Quick joined Khan on January 16, 2006.
-He has held senior mining production and engineering positions in Africa, Australia, Fiji, the United States and Canada and has acted in the capacity of mining consultant for gold operations in Central and South America.
+Martin Quick, Director of the Corporation, has over 46 years of worldwide experience in the mining industry, including engineering, operations, and senior corporate fields.
+He has held senior mining production and engineering positions in Africa, Australia, Fiji, the United States and Canada.
+He retired as President and CEO of Khan Resources Inc. in June 2010 having served in that position for 4 and a half years.
 From August 2004 until December 2005, Mr. Quick was President and Chief Operating Officer of Power Resources Inc., a wholly-owned subsidiary of Cameco Corporation, a global producer of uranium for the nuclear power industry.
-Mr. Quick's responsibilities at Power Resources Inc. included the operation, development and expansion of the company's in-situ leach uranium mines at Smith Ranch/Highlands in Wyoming, Crow Butte in Nebraska and the Inkai project in Kazakhstan.
-Prior to this appointment, from March 2001 to July 2004, Mr. Quick was Vice President - Mining with Cameco Corporation, based in Saskatoon, where he was responsible for Cameco's Northern Saskatchewan operations including the world's largest uranium mine at McArthur River/Key Lake, as well as the restart of the Eagle Point Mine at Rabbit Lake and the planning and development of the Cigar Lake project.
-Prior to joining Cameco, Mr. Quick held positions as General Manager of Cogema's Cluff Lake uranium mine in Northern Saskatchewan and Rio Algom's now decommissioned Quirke and Stanleigh uranium mines in Ontario, Canada.
+Prior to this appointment, from March 2001 to July 2004, Mr. Quick was Vice President - Mining with Cameco Corporation, based in Saskatoon, where he was responsible for Cameco's Northern Saskatchewan operations including the world's largest uranium mine at McArthur River/Key Lake, and the planning and development of the Cigar Lake project.
+Prior to joining Cameco, Mr. Quick held senior operating positions with Areva and Rio Algom.
 He is a Professional Engineer (P.Eng.) in the province of Saskatchewan and a graduate of the Camborne School of Metalliferous Mining (ACSM), in the United Kingdom.
+Other directorships held - Crown Gold Corporation and Noravena Capital Corporation.

-- Director since January 18, 2006 - Committee memberships: Strategic Review - Meetings attended: Board 9 of 9 regular; Special(4) 7 of 7; Strategic Review - 1 of 1 - Non-Independent (President & Chief Executive Officer of Khan)
+- Director since January 18, 2006 - Committee memberships: Corporate Governance and Nominating^{(4) (10)} - Meetings attended: Board 13 of 13 regular - Non-Independent (former President & Chief Executive Officer of Khan)

 - The information about Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised, not being within the knowledge of Khan, has been furnished by the respective nominees.
 Unless otherwise indicated, (a) beneficial ownership is direct and (b) the person indicated has sole voting and investment power. - (2) Hon.
-Robert P. Kaplan was a director of Hurricane Hydrocarbons Ltd. (subsequently PetroKazakhstan Inc.) when the company was granted protection from its creditors under the Companies Creditors Arrangement Act (Canada) from May 1999 until March 2000.
-Mr. Kaplan also ceased to be a director of Mooney Aerospace Group, Ltd. approximately 10 months prior to June 2004 when the company filed voluntary petitions for reorganization under Chapter 11 of United States federal bankruptcy laws. - (3) Jean-Pierre Chauvin was appointed to the Special Committee on November 10, 2009. - (4) Martin Quick resigned from the Special Committee on November 10, 2009.
+Robert P. Kaplan ceased to be a director of Mooney Aerospace Group, Ltd. approximately 10 months prior to June 2004 when the company filed voluntary petitions for reorganization under Chapter 11 of United States federal bankruptcy laws. - (3) James B. C. Doak was appointed as Chairman of the Audit and Finance Committee on July 15, 2010. - (4) The Corporate Governance and Nominating Committee held no meetings from October 1, 2009 to September 30, 2010. - The Strategic Review Committee was established on October 13, 2010. - (6) Raffi Babikian was appointed to the Corporate Governance and Nominating Committee on July 15, 2010. - (7) Jean-Pierre Chauvin was appointed to the Audit and Finance Committee on July 15, 2010. - (8) Grant A. Edey resigned from the Audit and Finance Committee on June 25, 2010. - Marc C. Henderson was appointed to the Audit and Finance Committee and Corporate Governance and Nominating Committee on July 15, 2010. - Martin Quick was appointed to the Corporate Governance and Nominating Committee on July 15, 2010.